rahulpeddi/dissertation_datasets/README.md

 # dissertation_datasets
-Datasets of human navigating int he presence of moving robot
+Datasets of human navigating in the presence of moving robot